uklg/django-site-docker-models/README.md

 will build docker env with debug settings on and debug toolbar and app restarts on code changes

 /build rebuild will rebuild database after change

+the reason the db stays is because it is generated in debug but copied over so need to remove it at start of build